idvorkin/idvorkin.github.io/_td/nvim.md

 ---
 layout: post
+title: Neovim
 permalink: /neovim
-title: Neovim
-permalink:
+mermaid: True
+redirect-from:
   - /nvim
 ---

 Long ago a fork from vim emerged.
 Neovim!
 I avoided it for a long time, but when Bram (the inventor of vim) died, I decided it was time to switch.
 Here are my thoughts and configuration